pbering/SockerVS2017/README.md

 This repository shows how a solution could be wired up for development with the following features:

 - Databases is persisted between restarts
-- Serialized items are also persisted
+- Serialized items persisted
-- Streaming log output
+- Log files persisted

 and also the Visual Studio 2017, out-of-the-box docker features like: